cambridge-cares/TheWorldAvatar/Agents/ResultedConsumptionCalculationAgent/README.md

-UPTAKE                        # Assumed uptake of the heat pump in the hypothesis PROPORTION_OF_HEATING         # Assumed proportion of the gas being used for heating BOILER_EFFICIENCY             # Assumed the efficiency of the gas boiler
+UPTAKE                        # Assumed uptake of the heat pump in the hypothesis PROPORTION_OF_HEATING         # Assumed proportion of the gas being used for heating BOILER_EFFICIENCY             # Assumed the efficiency of the gas boiler YEAR                          # The year of the index, will be used to instantiate the indecies in the KG
 ```